poconnel3/OConnell_et_al_Ad-SF7-Fc_paper_code/README.md

 This contains all code for all computational analyses performed for this project

 # Contents
 B16_TME_batch1_analys_repeat.R: TME profiling analysis of B16 tumors treated with Ad-null or Ad-SF7-Fc and profiled by spectral cytometry.
-Fist experiment
+First experiment

 B16_TME_batch2_analys.R: TME profiling analysis of B16 tumors treated with Ad-null or Ad-SF7-Fc and profiled by spectral cytometry.
 Repeat experiment